enigmampc/tendermint/spec/core/encoding.md

 The signature is the raw 64-byte ED25519 signature.

-CometBFT adopts [zip215](https://zips.z.cash/zip-0215) for verification of ed25519 signatures.
+Tendermint adopted [zip215](https://zips.z.cash/zip-0215) for verification of ed25519 signatures.

-> Note: This change will be released in the next major release of CometBFT.
+> Note: This change will be released in the next major release of Tendermint-Go (0.35).

 #### Secp256k1